 - You will not qualify for the Tuition Fee Loan for the duration of your new course and you will have to pay your own tuition fees for your entire course.
 This applies whether you study a full-time or part-time course.

 - Full-time students will not be eligible to receive the Maintenance Loan for the duration of the course.
-There is an exception if you study on the three year Architecture course which allows you to continue to be eligible for this.
+If you study Architecture there is an exception in the rules that allow a Maintenance Loan to be available for a new course.

 - These rules also apply to MSci or MEng courses.

 This is a basic summary of your possible SFE funding eligibility.

 |Tuition Fee Loan||No|

 |Disabled Students Allowance||Yes|

 These rules apply even if you did not receive any SFE funding for your previous course.
 They also apply if you studied at an overseas institution unless you can show that the qualification you achieved is not equivalent to a UK Honours degree.
 You’ll need to contact the National Recognition Information Centre (UK NARIC) for verification of the UK equivalence of your overseas qualification and submit this to Student Finance England for consideration.

 Please note: the rules are complicated and this information is a basic summary only.
 For individual advice please Contact student advice.